 4. You can make a batch in just 20 minutes!

-You may also love trying my Gluten Free Pumpkin Snickerdoodles Cookies too!
+You may also love trying my Gluten Free Pumpkin Snickerdoodles Cookies!

 Ingredient Notes:

-• Gluten Free Flour Blend – I tested this recipe with King Arthur Measure for Measure Flour.
+• Gluten Free Flour Blend – I tested this recipe with the two blends I listed above.
+Both worked really well.
 Other blends should work, but if you use a starchy gluten free flour blend, you may want to use a little less flour.

 • Xanthan Gum – If your flour blend doesn’t contain either xanthan gum or guar gum, you must add one teaspoon.
 This is what holds the cookies together.